 There are a couple of things clients should know up front about forbearance.
 First, the payments that would have been originally due during the pause have to be paid back.
 You may qualify to do this in one of several ways we’ll get to in the following sections.
 Your options generally depend on your financial situation and the circumstances that led to forbearance.

 Second, a forbearance is usually going to have a negative impact on your credit.
 However, this is better than missing several payments and possibly losing your home.
 There are a couple of exceptions where your credit isn’t harmed.
-Broadly speaking, these would be forbearances related to natural disasters or given as relief under the provisions of the CARES Act.
+If you have questions regarding whether any forbearance you may qualify for will impact your credit, contact your mortgage servicer.

 If you qualify for forbearance, it’s still best to make as much of your payment as possible.
 This will help you resolve the mortgage delinquency when the forbearance ends by increasing the options you may qualify for.